LTL Banner Image

 Better use this one than none!

-How to say “Measure Word” in Chinese?
+How to say “measure word” in Chinese?

 Measure Word in Chinese is 量词 liàng cí.

-Any other Chinese Grammar I should know about?
+Any other Chinese Grammar I should learn?

 The Chinese Grammar is not as difficult as other people might think.

-Some Chinese Grammar to look for in the early steps of your studies are the use of the three “de”, the 是 sentence and the 有 sentence.
+Some Chinese Grammar to look for in the early steps of your studies are the use of the three “de”, the 是 sentence, and the 有 sentence.

 Make sure to check out our Chinese Grammar Bank for more lessons like this (for all levels!).